zenml-io/terraform-aws-zenml-stack/README.md

 The ZenML stack configuration is the following:

-1. an S3 Artifact Store linked to the S3 bucket
+1. an S3 Artifact Store linked to the S3 bucket via an AWS Service Connector configured with the proper IAM role credentials
-2. an ECR Container Registry linked to the ECR repository
+2. an ECR Container Registry linked to the ECR repository via an AWS Service Connector configured with the proper IAM role credentials
 3. depending on the `orchestrator` input variable:
   * a local Orchestrator, if `orchestrator` is set to `local`.
 This can be used in combination with the SageMaker Step Operator to selectively run some steps locally and some on SageMaker.
-  * a SageMaker Orchestrator linked to the AWS account, if `orchestrator` is set to `sagemaker` (default)
+  * a SageMaker Orchestrator linked to the AWS account via an AWS Service Connector configured with the proper IAM role credentials, if `orchestrator` is set to `sagemaker` (default)
-  * a SkyPilot Orchestrator linked to the AWS account, if `orchestrator` is set to `skypilot`
+  * a SkyPilot Orchestrator linked to the AWS account via an AWS Service Connector configured with the proper IAM role credentials, if `orchestrator` is set to `skypilot`
-4. a SageMaker Step Operator linked to the AWS account
-5. an AWS Service Connector configured with the IAM role credentials and used to authenticate all ZenML components with the AWS account
+4. a SageMaker Step Operator linked to the AWS account via an AWS Service Connector configured with the proper IAM role credentials

 ## 🚀 Usage